-While training is a long-term treatment for anxiety, giving your pup calming chews may help decrease symptoms in the short-term.
+While training is a long-term treatment for anxiety, giving your pup calming chewsmay help in the short-term.
 These calming treats contain ingredients such as chamomile, hemp oil, valerian root, ginger root, and passionflower that may help naturally reduce stress.

 You can also try adding dog-appeasing pheromones (DAP) to a diffuser.
 These pheromones are synthetic compounds intended to mimic the pheromones that mother dogs release when nursing their puppies.
-The idea is that the scent brings back memories of soothing moments, helping to decrease anxiety.
-Aside from diffusers, you can also find pheromone collars and sprays to decrease anxiety.
+The idea is that the scent brings back memories of soothing moments, helping with anxiety.
+Aside from diffusers, you can also find pheromone collars and sprays to help with anxiety.

-Dogs who suffer from anxiety due to age-related changes, may benefit from mobility chews.
-These chews contain ingredients such as Omegas, collagen, and hemp that may help decrease inflammation and support healthy joints.
+Dogs who suffer from anxiety due to age-related changes may benefit from mobility chews.
+These chews contain ingredients such as Omegas, collagen, and hemp that may help support a normal inflammatory response and support healthy joints.